juce-framework/JUCE/README.md

 ### Getting started:

 We've made modifications to the Projucer to enable it to work with the ARA 2.0 SDK.
-As of now the Projucer can be used to generate VST3 plugins that can be used as ARA plugins in a supporting host.
+These modifications allow building VST3 and AudioUnit plugins that can be loaded as ARA plugins by a compatible host.

 To create an ARA plugin, clone the [ARA branch](https://github.com/Celemony/JUCE_ARA/tree/ARA) of this repository and build the [Projucer](https://github.com/Celemony/JUCE_ARA/tree/ARA/extras/Projucer)(projects for Visual Studio and Xcode exist within the repository.)